Setting Up Postal as an SMTP Server

 Starting Postal

-Next, run these two commands to initialize the database and create your first admin user:
+First, initialize the database and create your admin user:

 sudo postal initialize